 This course focuses on the study of functions and their graphs.
 Students will analyze and graph functions, including linear, quadratic, absolute value, general polynomial, exponential and logarithmic functions.
 Also included are systems of linear equations and inequalities, and the theory of higher degree equations.

-Prerequisite: MT 103 or Placement into College Level Courses
+Prerequisite: MT 103 or Appropriate Math Placement

 MT 133 Precalculus (5 Credits)